|Tamoxifen Citrate or Letrozole With or Without Bevacizumab in Treating Women With Stage III or Stage IV Breast Cancer

 - Histologic confirmation of invasive cancer of the female breast in either the primary or metastatic setting

-- Stage IIIB disease not amenable to local therapy or stage IV disease
+- Stage IV disease or stage IIIB disease (using American Joint Committee on Cancer [AJCC] criteria, 6th edition) not amenable to local therapy

-- Must have measurable or nonmeasurable disease by RECIST criteria, with radiologic scans (CT scan of the chest/abdomen)
+- Must have measurable or nonmeasurable disease by RECIST criteria, with radiologic scans within 28 days of study registration

-- Nonmeasurable disease is defined as all other lesions, including small lesions (longest diameter < 2.0 cm with conventional techniques or < 1.0 cm with spiral CT scan) and truly nonmeasurable lesions, including any of the following:
+- Nonmeasurable disease: all other lesions, including small lesions (longest diameter < 2.0 cm with conventional techniques or < 1.0 cm with spiral CT scan) and truly nonmeasurable lesions, including any of the following:

 - Pleural/pericardial effusion

 - Abdominal masses that are not confirmed and followed by imaging techniques

 - Prior endocrine therapy in the metastatic setting is not permitted (unless tamoxifen or an aromatase inhibitor was initiated within 4 weeks prior to registration to facilitate enrollment of patients who recently started first-line endocrine therapy for metastatic breast cancer); if prior letrozole therapy was initiated within the past 4 weeks, the patients should remain on letrozole as the study therapy; patients who began therapy with tamoxifen, anastrozole or exemestane must switch to letrozole to be eligible to participate in this study

 - Prior endocrine therapy in the adjuvant setting is permitted; there is no time restriction for how long the patient must be on the adjuvant endocrine therapy, nor is there a time restriction for how long the patient needs to be off prior adjuvant endocrine therapy before beginning protocol therapy on 40503